PushpaKumara89/bash_scripting_sh/README.md

 ✅ You learned:

 * Bash script basics
+* `#!/bin/bash` vs `#!/bin/sh`
 * Using arguments `$1`, `$2`, `$#`
 * `if` statements
 * `while`, `for`, and C-style loops
 * Number comparison: `-lt`, `-gt`, `-eq`, etc.
 * Delays with `sleep`

-🎯 Useful for automation, scheduling, scripting tasks, and learning DevOps fundamentals!
+🌟 Useful for automation, scheduling, scripting tasks, and learning DevOps fundamentals!